Are you an employer? Wondering how your organisation can get involved? Click the button below for our dedicated Employers page

 There is a pay and display car park labelled Dundee City Council Car Park between Old Hawkhill and Hawkhill.

-2018 Monthly Ambassador Induction sessions take place in Abertay University on the following dates from 2pm-4pm in Seminar Room, Graduate School.
+Monthly Ambassador Training sessions take place in Fife on the following dates during 2020 from 2pm-4pm at

-Q. What documents will I need to bring to induction?
+Q. What documents will I need to bring to the session?

 - If you have a passport, please bring this along with you.